FourierTransformer/cold-apartment/README.md

 ## Setting up the Webapp
-0. Clone this repo
+1. Clone this repo

     `git clone https://github.com/FourierTransformer/cold-apartment.git`

 1. Make a copy the config file

-    `cp config.lua.example config.lua`
+    `cp config.lua.example ../config.lua`

-2. Change `my_secret` in config.lua into something secret that only you and your Raspberry Pi know
+1. Change `my_secret` in config.lua into something secret that only you and your Raspberry Pi know

-3. Build the docker image (i may offer a pre-built version one day)

-    `docker build -t cold-apartment .`
+1. Make a copy of the docker-compose file

+   `cp docker-compose.yml.config docker-compose.yml`

+1. Modify the location of config.lua to point at your config.lua (in the volumes section)

-4. Run the production docker image
+1. Run the production docker image

-    `docker run -d -p 80:80 -p 443:443 -v /etc/letsencrypt:/etc/letsencrypt --restart=unless-stopped cold-apartment production` (assuming you're running in prod).
+    `docker-compose up -d`